-Saint Emilion is a charming, medieval city situated on the right bank of the Dordogne river.
+Saint Emilion is a charming, medieval city situated on the right bank of the Dordogne River.
 Nestled in the heart of the Bordeaux wine-making country, it is the perfect one-day getaway.
-In Saint Emilion, you can experience many different activities: wine tasting, historical city tour and many amazing photo opportunities.
+In Saint Emilion, you can experience many different activities: wine tasting, a historical city tour and many amazing photo opportunities.
 There are many reasons why you should visit Saint-Emilion

 We are here to help you find the easiest and most convenient way to get to Saint Emilion from Bordeaux for you.